kcheco/grand-todo/readme.md

 ## API Enpoints
 You may use the following endpoints access the ToDo resource as well as an integration with [OpenWeatherMap's API](https://openweathermap.org/).
+You will see a placeholder for POST - by default Laravel's port is 8000.
+Therefore domain is http://localhost:8000/

 #### *Get all ToDos*
 ```